-MedECC is an open and independent international network of scientists focused on climate and environmental change and its associated risks in the Mediterranean basin.
+MedECC is an open and independent international network of scientists focused on climate and environmental change and its SCIENCE associated risks in the Mediterranean basin.
 It acts as a Science Policy Interface and produces assessment reports based on available scientific knowledge, and engages in disseminating the findings with the objective to provide essential, region-specific information to stakeholders, governments, and citizens.
-MedECC reports aim to maintain neutrality regarding policy and to objectively address scientific, technical, and socio-economic factors relevant to the application of policies.
+MedECC reports aim to maintain neutrality regarding policy and to objectively address MedECC is supported by the UfM, scientific, technical and socio-economic factors relevant to the UNEP/MAP and Plan Bleu application of policies.